LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 begins to generate results.

-All local variables available at the location of a query expression's creation are available within the query expresion itself.
+All local variables available at the location of a query expression's creation are available within the query expression itself.
 However, new variables introduced by a query expression clause will not be available outside of the query expression that introduces them.